sentientmonkey/nix-talk/slides.md

 * Allows you to link to system, user, or shell environments these packages

 ::: notes
 nix has a very different way for solving this problem.
-It provides a store for conten adressable packages defined in a functional language.
-This allows you
+It provides a store for content addressable packages defined in a functional language.
+This allows you to build isolated packages that don't have to be built over and over again.
 :::

 # First steps - installing